A step-by-step guide to launching a high-performance WordPress site on Google Cloud Platform (GCP) using WordOps.

 Note: Kinsta recently announced a starter plan starting at $30 per month, which leverages GCP.

-However, if you are ok to spend a little bit of time learning and doing by yourself, then you can think about VPS/Cloud servers.
-In this article, I will explain how to get a WordPress site running on Google Cloud Platform in less than 15 minutes.
+However, if you are ok to spend a little bit of time learning and doing by yourself, you can think about VPS/Cloud servers.
+This article will explain how to get a WordPress site running on Google Cloud Platform in less than 15 minutes.

 This setup would cost around $25 per month and ready to serve 500,000 page views per month.
 Post setup, I will do a load test to verify the performance.